On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: Introduction

-An important consequence of Theorem~\ref{thm:order_of_jacobian_parametrized_by_conf_polynomial} is that if we consider the hypersurface cut out by $\Psi_G$, then the $\F_p$-rational points on $X_G$ parameterize the Jacobian groups $\Jac(G_\lambda)$ with $p$-torsion.
-In particular, this result unveils an arithmetic aspect of $X_G$.
-Furthermore, this parametrization allows us to predict the distribution of the $p$-torsion of these groups by estimating the number of $\F_p$-rational points on $X_G$.
+An important consequence of Theorem~\ref{thm:order_of_jacobian_parametrized_by_conf_polynomial} is that the $\F_p$-rational points on the hypersurface $X_G$ cut out by $\Psi_G$ parameterize the $\lambda$'s for which $\Jac(G_\lambda)$ has nontrivial $p$-torsion.
+This result reveals an arithmetic aspect of $X_G$ and allows us to predict the proportion of Jacobians with non-trivial $p$-torsion by estimating the number of $\F_p$-rational points on $X_G$.
+Additionally, Theorem~\ref{thm:order_of_jacobian_parametrized_by_conf_polynomial} provides new insights into $X_G$ contributing to the understanding of its geometry, a subject of ongoing investigation.
+These hypersurfaces are particularly significant in the study of Feynman integrals in quantum field theory~\cite{Marcolli}.
+However, to my knowledge, the approach of counting rational points on these hypersurfaces has not been explored.

-We develop the theory in the language of matroids as all of the above constructions naturally carry over regular matroids.
-So, after introducing regular matroids and their Jacobian groups, we show how to generalize the definition of metric graph to matroids.
-We call these new matroids metric matroids.
-We establish some general facts on metric matroids, being the most relevant that a metric matroid associated to a regular matroid is regular (Proposition~\ref{prop:M_lambda_is_regular}).
-Next, we introduce the configuration hypersurface $X_M$ of a regular matroid $M$.
-We study some geometric aspects of $X_M$, which will allow us to determine bounds for $\#X_M(\F_p)$ (Theorem~\ref{thm:bounds_for_rational_points} and Theorem~\ref{thm:rational_points_big_O})).
-Finally, we use these results to prove Theorems~\ref{thm:limit_of_height_of_lambdas} and \ref{thm:estimate_of_limit}, which predict the distribution of the $p$-torsion of the Jacobian groups of metric matroids.
+We develop the theory in the language of matroids as all the aforementioned constructions naturally extend to regular matroids.
+After introducing regular matroids and their Jacobians, we generalize the construction of the family of metric graphs to matroids through systematic serial extensions and direct sums, referring to these as metric matroids.
+We establish several general properties of metric matroids, the most pertinent being that a metric matroid associated with a regular matroid is itself regular (Proposition~\ref{prop:M_lambda_is_regular}).

+Next, we introduce the configuration hypersurface $X_M$ of a regular matroid $M$ and explore some of its geometric properties.
+We establish bounds for $\#X_M(\F_p)$, enhancing the existing bounds in the literature for this particular case (Theorem~\ref{thm:rational_points_big_O}).
+Finally, we leverage these results to prove Theorems~\ref{thm:limit_of_height_of_lambdas} and \ref{thm:estimate_of_limit}, showing that the proportion of Jacobians with nontrivial $p$-torsion in the family of metric matroids is asymptotically equivalent to $1/p$.